Not feeling heat and noticing error code 228 from your Lennox® furnace?

 Estimated Repair Cost for Furnace Error Code 228

 Before replacing the switch, your Chief/Bauer Service Experts Expert will check other parts of your furnace first.
-Some other issues can also cause the error code, like a congested vent or cracked hose.
+Some other issues can also create the error code, like a congested vent or cracked hose.

 If your pressure switch needs to be replaced, you can anticipate to pay between $40 to $350.

-If you require furnace repair, reach out to the pros from Chief/Bauer Service Experts to check out the fault code and fix the issue to your requirements.
+If you need furnace repair, reach out to the pros from Chief/Bauer Service Experts to check out the fault code and fix the issue to your requirements.

 Call us at 217-689-2469 or schedule an appointment online today.